lonk10/FoodDispenser/README.md

 ### Installation
 Simply clone the repository, use `Backend()` to set the pins for the HX711 module and servomotor (defaults are: `GPIO 5 -> HX711 DT` `GPIO 6 -> HX711 SCK` `GPIO 18 -> Servo`)

+HX711 calibration is done with the `referenceUnit` parameter, the value needs to be manually adjusted module by module.
+Refer to HX711py documentation for questions.

 Make sure pigpio's deamon is active (use `sudo pigpiod` to start it)

 ### Usage